-Dark Art Distillery official opened in July 2021 with the launch of its signature Sky Garden Galloway Gin.
-Established by Andrew Clark Hutchison in the small town of Kirkcudbright, Andrew has long family ties to the area and is the fifth generation of his family to live and work in the town.
-The distilling team at the distillery is led by Fiona Williamson, a graduate of Heriot-Watt University’s Institute of Brewing and Distilling.
+Dark Art Distillery officially opened in July 2021 with the launch of its signature Sky Garden Galloway Gin.
+Established by Andrew Clark Hutchison in the town of Kirkcudbright in Dumfries and Galloway, he is the fifth generation of his family to live and work there.
+Head Distiller Fiona Williamson is responsible for distillation and product development.
+Fiona worked closely with Andrew to make his idea for the signature Scottish Gin a reality, thanks partly to Fiona’s qualification from Heriot-Watt University’s Institute of Brewing and Distilling.

 Sitting on the edge of the Galloway Forest Park, the distillery takes inspiration from the park itself, which at night becomes one of the darkest places in Europe for star gazing.
 Kirkcudbright has also been a magnet for artists since the 1800s, including home to members of the ‘The Glasgow Boys and Girls’ art movement.
-Set in a refurbished primary school that had been left derelict, the distillery sits alongside a number of other businesses who share the site including the Dark Space Planetarium and a number of art studios.
-Many of the original school features remain including the original clock tower and chalk boards.
+Set in a refurbished primary school that had been left derelict for a number of years, the distillery sits alongside several other businesses that share the site, including the Dark Space Planetarium and several art studios.
+Many original school features remain, including the clock tower and chalkboards.

 Gin Style: London Dry

 Goes great with: A slice of lime, tonic and ice.

 Forming part of the larger site of the former primary School, the Dark Art Distillery houses a custom-built 450 litre Carl still named ‘Peggy’ after Andrew’s grandmother who hailed from Kirkcudbright.
 The distillery provides tours where visitors can learn more about the history of the area, history of gin and enjoy some samples.
 Tours last approximately 1 hour 15 minutes.